GENERAL TERMS AND CONDITIONS FOR THE TRANSPORT OF GOODS

 12.- INDEPENDENCE.

 The terms of these General Terms and Conditions are independent of each other.
-In the event that any part of these Terms and Conditions is declared invalid by a judge or institution of sufficient competence and capacity, the remaining terms of these Terms and Conditions shall remain in full force and effect.
+In the event that any part of these Conditions is declared null and void by a judge or institution of sufficient competence and capacity, the remaining terms of these Conditions shall remain in full force and effect.